An Encounter with God Almighty | Man Meets God

 Vs. 10 “I will surely return to you about this time next year...”

 - •• “this time next year” — God has a timing for all things.
 Ecclesiastes 3:1 says, “There is a time for everything, and a season for every activity under heaven.”
 God is not arbitrary or random.
-He has wisdom, order, and timing for His activities and intervention in the lives of His people.
+He has wisdom, order, and timing for His activities and His divine intervention in the lives of His people.

 Vss.
 11-15 ...
 So Sarah laughed to herself as she thought, “After I am worn out and my master is old, will I now have this pleasure?”
 Then the LORD said to Abraham, “Why did Sarah laugh and say, ‘Will I really have a child, now that I am old?’
 Is anything too hard for the LORD?
 I will return to you at the appointed time next year and Sarah will have a son...”